This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 Notes

-- Cook On Low: To avoid drying out the chicken and for the best flavor, cook it on low in the Crockpot.
+- Cook on Low: To avoid drying out the chicken and for the best flavor, cook it on low in the Crockpot.

-- Blend The Cottage Cheese: Blending the cottage cheese is key for a smooth and creamy sauce.
+- Blend the Cottage Cheese: Blending the cottage cheese is key for a smooth and creamy sauce.

-- Thicken The Sauce: Add the cornstarch slurry about 30 minutes before the dish is done and let it thicken on low while stirring occasionally.
+- Thicken the Sauce: Add the cornstarch slurry about 30 minutes before the dish is done and let it thicken on low while stirring occasionally.

 - Italian Seasoning: If you don’t have Italian seasoning, use 1/4 teaspoon of dried oregano, 1/8 teaspoon of dried basil, and 1/8 teaspoon of dried thyme.